mrcrowl/vscode-hg/README.md

 # Overview

-Integrated Mercurial source control, using the new VS Code SCM API.
+Fast, integrated Mercurial source control, using the new VS Code SCM API.

+> **Note**: This extension will leverage your
+> machine's Mercurial (hg) installation,
+> so you need to [install Mercurial](https://www.mercurial-scm.org) first.

 # Features

- * Init new repo or clone from URL.
+ * Add files and commit from the source control side-bar (i.e. where git normally appears).

- * Basic commands: commit, add, forget, discard changes.
+ * All the basics: commit, add, forget,  update, push and pull.

- * Emulated staging of files to commit.
+ * See changes inline within text editor.

- * Basic file history (log) and diff.
+ * History (log) and diff.

- * Merge heads, merge with branch, resolve + unresolve files.
+ * Branch, merge heads, merge with branch, resolve + unresolve files.

- * Switch branches, push and pull via status bar.
+ * Quickly switch branches, push and pull via status bar.

- * Create new branch.

- * Automatic incoming/outgoing watcher
+ * Automatic incoming/outgoing counters.

  * Undo/rollback